 You also need to keep a rain suit or some kind of rain gear in the boat for those sudden storms.
 I also keep an extra tee shirt and socks in a Zip-Lock bag for a quick change if needed.
 I have a head net for those days when the bugs, mosquitoes and biting flies get to be a problem.

-A life jacket is required, but the new Type III So-spender and Waste Model inflatable PFD'S, make wearing a life jacket in the heat of summer or on windy days, not bad.
+A life jacket is required, but an inflatable PFD makes wearing a life jacket in the heat of summer or on windy days, not bad.
 It also makes it easy to just wear them all the time, because it's not too bulky or cumbersome.

 Then there is my fish catching whistle, a Bryan Kerchal Memorial Fish Whistle.
 I hope this article gave you an idea of some accessories that might help enhance your enjoyment and add to your safety on the water.